Privacy and confidentiality of records

 - have their privacy rights respected;

-- know how information will be used;
+- know what information will be kept and why; and

 - be assured that information will only be used for the purpose it was supplied.